codecentric-oss/niceml/docs/tutorials.md

 Before we get started, please ensure that you have the following
 prerequisites:

-- Python verision between 3.8.0 - 3.11.0 installed on your system
+- Python version between 3.8.0 - 3.11.0 installed on your system
 - Poetry package manager installed ([Install Poetry]( https://python-poetry.org/docs/#installation))
 - Basic knowledge of Python programming